cta-observatory/dl1-data-handler/README.md

 Currently under development, intended for internal use only.

+## Data Format

+ImageExtractor implements a standardized format for storing simulated CTA event data into Pytables files.
+See the wiki page [here](https://github.com/cta-observatory/image-extractor/wiki/CTA-ML-Data-Format) for a detailed description of this data format and an FAQ.

 ## Installation with Conda (Recommended)

 The following installation method (for Linux) is recommended: